mghaan/winthing/README.md

 *1.3.0 represents the application version and is changing with each update.
 Feel free to rename the file to winthing.exe to keep the same name.*

+### Tray icon, console

+After launching a tray icon will appear on the taskbar.
+You can click on the icon to open console log or you can quit WinThing.

 ## Configuration

 Configuration parameters can be passed from command line or they can be placed in configuration files in the working directory from where you launch WinThing.